 But what if it’s only viable to own only one keyboard?

-So, let’s break down points in the article and compare them to what you should be considering.
+So, let’s break down the points in the article and compare them to what you should be considering.

 Switches come in three types: linear (no feedback nor bump), tactile (feedback bump when actuated, no click sound), and clicky (audible click sound when actuated as well as bump).
-Generally these switches follow Cherry MX’s colour scheme, however, in the case of Razer’s Kailh switches they have their own.
+Generally, these switches follow Cherry MX’s color scheme, however, in the case of Razer’s Kailh switches they have their own.
 This is done to establish a brand rather than uniformity and can create confusion.
 Here’s a breakdown of Razer switches with regards to most Cherry MX clone switches.

 Due to their lack of feedback linears feel as though they’re quicker switches.
 This is why they’re generally thought of as the switches for gaming.
-Inversely, clicky switches, thanks to their physical and audible feedback, are the common suggestion for typing.
+Inversely, clicky switches, thanks to their physical and audible feedback, are a common suggestion for typing.

 However, it’s entirely possible to game with clicky or type with linear switches.
-In fact some users tend to prefer rubber dome keyboards over mechanical keyboards.
+In fact, some users tend to prefer rubber dome keyboards over mechanical keyboards.
 It all boils down to user preferences and typing style.

 Everyone is different, and it’s entirely possible to have a unique or different way you type.

 Some people use two fingers, while others use ten.
 There’s touch typing and there’s T-rex style.
 People fully press keys down while others use a lighter, more gentle approach.